collinksmith/ruby-projects/README.md

-# simple-server-and-browser
+# Simple Server and Browser

 A simple command line server and browser.
-Created by following the steps at: http://www.theodinproject.com/ruby-programming/ruby-on-the-web?ref=lnav
+Created as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/ruby-on-the-web?ref=lnav).